CleverCloud/clever-cloud-review-app/README.md

 ### Values for `--type`

 - `docker`: for Docker-based applications
+- `elixir`: for Elixir-based applications
 - `go`: for Go applications
-- `gradle`: for applications launched with gradle
+- `gradle`: for applications launched with Gradle
-- `haskell`: for haskell applications
+- `haskell`: for Haskell applications
-- `jar`: for applications deployed as standalone jar files
+- `jar`: for applications deployed as standalone JAR files
-- `maven`: for applications launched with maven
+- `maven`: for applications launched with Maven
 - `meteor`: for Meteor applications launched with Node.js
 - `node`: for Node.js applications
 - `php`: for PHP applications
 - `play1`: for Play1 applications
 - `play2`: for Play2 applications
-- `python`: for python27 and python3 applications
+- `python`: for Python applications
-- `ruby`: for ruby applications
+- `ruby`: for Ruby applications
-- `rust`: for rust applications
+- `rust`: for Rust applications
 - `sbt`: for applications launched with SBT
 - `static-apache`: for static (HTML only) websites
-- `war`: for applications deployed as war files
+- `war`: for applications deployed as WAR files

 ### Inject secrets and variables